gvwilson/sensibleadventures/nardica/nardica.md

 The tiny woman's expression didn't soften.
 "I'm afraid we don't.
 And even if we did,
-Intelligence might not share that knowledge."
+Intelligence might not share that information."

 "And Miz Kwan,"
 she continued smoothly,